skuid/SamplePages/Skuid_Techniques/Drawers_Related_Records/README.md

 # Showing Child Related Data in Table Drawers

 Skuid offers a number of ways of interacting with related data.
-One powerful way is using Table drawers.
-This allows a simple list interface in the table, but also allows immediate access to additional details about the primary record, and its related information.
-In addition, drawers let you open up more than one primary record to see the details contained in each on.
-Unlike pop-ups or sliding detail panels,  the drawer lets you compare details from more than one primary record.
+One powerful way is using table drawers.
+This allows a clean list of records presented in a table, as well as immediate access to additional details about the primary record, and any related information.
+In addition, you can open more than one drawer at a time.
+Unlike pop-ups or sliding detail panels, drawers let you compare details from more than one primary record.

-This page shows an account list, with a drawer that provides additional detail about the account - as well as a list of all related contacts for the account.
+This page shows an account list, with a drawer that provides additional detail about the account - including a list of all related contacts for the account.
 Learn from this page and implement this technique in other Skuid pages.

 <img src="AccountContactDrawers.png" width="300"></img>